Actipro/WPF-Controls/Documentation/topics/microcharts/chart-types/winloss.md

 ## Bar Spacing

 The [BarSpacing](xref:@ActiproUIRoot.Controls.MicroCharts.Primitives.MicroBarSeriesBase.BarSpacing) property can be used to configure the space between the bars.
-The default value is `1px`, which indicates there should be a 1 pixel space between the bars.
+The default value is `1px`, which indicates there should be a 1-pixel space between the bars.